-Policy SP7 Minerals provision and safeguarding: The policy has a positive impact on a limited number of sustainability objectives, as its primary aim is to ensure a steady and adequate supply of mineral resources over the Plan period, as well as the protection and unnecessary sterilisation of minerals resources in connection with non-minerals development that may be proposed.
-The policy is required for compliance with the NPPF, and its direct impact is provision of minerals resources and protection of existing mineral resources and operations from being sterilised by new or nearby development.
+Policy SP8 Minerals safeguarding: The policy has a positive impact on a limited number of sustainability objectives, as its primary aim is to ensure the protection and unnecessary sterilisation of minerals resources in connection with non-minerals development that may be proposed.
+The policy is required for compliance with the NPPF, and its direct impact is the protection of existing mineral resources and operations from being sterilised by new or nearby development.
 This works alongside policy DC15 of the MWLP, which sets out the mineral safeguarding policy, and Site Allocations Policies SAP4 and SAP5.

-Policy SP8 Strategic areas for new mineral development: Given the nature of this policy, it does not have direct impacts upon the majority of the SA objectives as, although it sets out the strategic areas for new minerals development, it does not seek to address the environmental, social or economic impacts arising from this, as these are covered by other policies in the Plan.
+Policy SP9 Strategic areas for new mineral development: Given the nature of this policy, it does not have direct impacts upon the majority of the SA objectives as, although it sets out the strategic areas for new minerals development, it does not seek to address the environmental, social or economic impacts arising from this, as these are covered by other policies in the Plan.
 The policy has a positive impact on ensuring adequate minerals provision, and promoting more efficient use of land, as it aims to ensure that economically important minerals resources are not sterilised.
 There is no clear link with any of the other SA objectives, which is to be expected given the strategic nature of this policy, and the detailed impacts of identifying these areas have been assessed through the Site Allocation Policies SAP4 and SAP5.

-Policy SP9 Marine dredged aggregates: This policy is supportive of development that will enable an increased use of marine dredged aggregate.
+Policy SP10 Marine dredged aggregates: This policy is supportive of development that will enable an increased use of marine dredged aggregate.
 A number of slightly positive impacts are likely against the environmental objectives, given that the policy seeks to prevent unacceptable environmental impacts.
-The policy would work in conjunction with the Development Control Policies, to assess applications coming forward.
-However, the policy is high level and includes no detail of the types of development this policy covers (e.g. on shore facilities to enable off shore dredging) that may be anticipated to come forward under this policy, or what would be deemed a suitable location or how future development may link to current marine dredged activity.
+The policy will work in conjunction with the Development Control Policies, to assess applications coming forward.
+However, the policy is high level and includes no detail of the types of development this policy covers (e.g. on-shore facilities to enable off-shore dredging) that may be anticipated to come forward under this policy, or what would be deemed a suitable location or how future development may link to current marine dredged activity.

-Policy SP10 Industrial limestones: The impact of this policy on most of the SA objectives is uncertain, as this would be dependent on the location of sites in relation to sensitive receptors and the details of operation and restoration or, in the case of sustainable transport issues, location in relation to transport routes and the end market for the mineral.
-However, the policy makes a positive contribution to Objective NR4, in that it secures the future provision of this mineral, in line with known demand and current uses, which is in conformity with national guidance on this matter.
+Policy SP11 Industrial limestones: The impact of this policy on most of the SA objectives is uncertain, as this would be dependent on the location of sites in relation to sensitive receptors and the details of operation and restoration or, in the case of sustainable transport issues, location in relation to transport routes and the end market for the mineral.
+However, the policy makes a positive contribution to objective NR4, in that it secures the future provision of this mineral, in line with known demand and current uses, which is in conformity with national guidance on this matter.

-Policy SP11 Peat: This policy delivers a number of sustainability benefits.
+Policy SP12 Peat: This policy delivers a number of sustainability benefits.
 In particular, by restricting peat extraction to sites that have previously been worked for peat, and by limiting any time extensions for the removal of peat to only what is necessary to facilitate appropriate restoration of the site, the policy will lead to the protection of high quality natural environments and increase the likelihood of peat bogs continuing to function as a 'carbon sink'.
-As a result, it is anticipated that the policy would have a significant positive impact on objectives NR1, NR2 and NR4 and some positive impact on objectives EN1 and EN2.
+As a result, it is anticipated that the policy will have a significant positive impact on objectives NR1, NR2 and NR4 and some positive impact on objectives EN1 and EN2.
 The policy reiterates and supports national policy, whilst reflecting the local circumstances that peat is currently worked at Solway Moss.